 The main problem of Roomba 650 is the trouble it has with mapping the room and detecting obstacles.

 One of the most important things people need to consider while purchasing a robotic vacuum is the features of those devices.
-If we rush and hit the purchase button unexpectedly, we might end up with a smart floor cleaner that has weak features and can’t meet our expectations.
+If we rush and hit the purchase button prematurely, we might end up with a smart floor cleaner that has weak features and can’t meet our expectations.

 As we see from the chart above, both of these robotic vacuums have pretty useful features that can meet the requirements of a regular buyer.
 If we had to choose between ILIFE A4 and Roomba 650 based on the charts, I’d go for the Roomba 650 since it has more diverse and useful features.